aswiniab/blog/_posts/2020-12-04-Retail-Business-Analytics.markdown

 ![img7_1]({{site.baseurl}}/assets/img/customer_segmentation/img7_1.png)
 ![img7_2]({{site.baseurl}}/assets/img/customer_segmentation/img7_2.png)

-The plot shows that there is considerable overlap between the clusters.Cluster-2 and cluster-5 seems to be the farthest from each other.
+The plot shows that there is considerable overlap between the clusters.
+Cluster-2 and cluster-5 seems to be the farthest from each other.

 **Size of clusters:**
 The size of clusters is given by the *size* component of *kmeans* output.